timc95/timc95/README.md

 ### 👋 hello!
 I'm tim c

-building products during the day, "dev" at night
+building banking products during the day, "dev" at night

 ### 📫 how to reach me
-- github: (you're looking at my work account 😅, [TimLChan](https://github.com/TimLChan) for my personal )
+- github: (you're looking at my work account 😅, [TimLChan](https://github.com/TimLChan) for my personal account )
 - site: [timc.me](https://timc.me)
 - other: **_may or may not_** be responsive to carrier pigeons and smoke signals